johnoneil/fspec/README.md

 ## Example: Rust Workspace

-`fspec` can also be used to enforce file structure and naming in code repositories, though tht is not its focus.
+`fspec` can also be used to enforce file structure and naming in code repositories, though that is not its focus.

 ```fspec
 # ignore build artifacts everywhere